datagoboom/revelio-js/README.md

 ## About

 revelio-js is a powerful security tool designed to uncover sensitive information concealed within minified JavaScript files.
-Named after the revealing spell "Revelio" from the Harry Potter series, this tool is your magic wand for exposing potentially exposed secrets, credentials, and API keys in JavaScript code.
+It can be used to search for specific variables or extract all string-assigned variables from a script, helping security professionals identify potential security risks and vulnerabilities.

 ## Installation